-Measuring few-particle correlation at SPD one can study multiparton scattering processes [315], which are related with 2D- and 3D- PDFs.
+Measuring a few-particle correlation at SPD, one can study multiparton scattering processes [315], which are related to 2D- and 3D- PDFs.
 It is also significant for production of multiquarks systems [315, 316].

 3.9.3 Multiquark exotic state production